 CVE-2026-1173: Denial of Service in birkir prime

-CVE-2026-1173 is a medium severity denial of service (DoS) vulnerability affecting birkir prime versions up to 0.
+CVE-2026-1173 is a medium-severity denial of service (DoS) vulnerability affecting birkir prime versions up to 0.
 4. 0. beta.
-0. The flaw exists in the GraphQL Array Based Query Batch Handler component, specifically in an unknown function related to the /graphql endpoint.
-An attacker can remotely exploit this vulnerability without authentication or user interaction, causing service disruption.
-Although the vulnerability was responsibly reported early, the vendor has not yet responded or released a patch.
-No known exploits are currently observed in the wild, but public exploit code is available.
+0. The flaw exists in an unspecified function within the /graphql endpoint, specifically in the GraphQL Array Based Query Batch Handler component.
+This vulnerability can be exploited remotely without authentication or user interaction, allowing attackers to cause service disruption.
+Although the vulnerability was responsibly disclosed early, the vendor has not yet responded or issued a patch.
+No known exploits are currently active in the wild.
 The CVSS 4.

 AI Analysis